José Gonzalo Rodríguez Gacha: Rodríguez Gacha's final years

 The growth of Rodríguez Gacha's criminal empire had allowed him to increase his fortune but also made him a lot of enemies.
 By 1987, animosity started with the Cali Cartel, his previous partners in MAS, as he attempted to move in on the New York City market.
 The animosity turned into an open cartel war in 1988, moved mostly by the personal vendetta of Pablo Escobar against Pacho Herrera.
 As the military leader of the cartel, Rodríguez Gacha was instrumental in many assassinations and other violent actions against the Cali Cartel.

 Furthermore, he was already in an open war against the FARC guerrilla and he was already in a crusade against the Colombian government and the DEA.
 His push to join his properties in his hometown in Pacho with his many lands in the middle Magdalena region soon put him in conflict with his old allies in the emerald business, as the emerald region of Muzo was in between.
 To ensure his dominion on the land, Rodríguez Gacha became involved in an intense and violent power struggle over control of the emerald mines.
 On February 27, 1989, he directed a group of 25 gunmen to kill emerald magnate Gilberto Molina, his former boss, who was previously considered among his close associates, along with sixteen other individuals at a party in Molina's home.
 Then he went after his former associate Verónica Rivera, the "queen of cocaine," who was killed in Bogota by hitmen under his command, on July 1, 1989.
 Later, he detonated a bomb in the offices of Tecminas in Bogotá, which were property of Victor Carranza, the new emerald tsar, whose nephew's murder he also ordered.

-El Mexicano or 'Don Sombrero' was later charged in Colombia and the United States for his involvement in a number of killings, including the assassination of the president of the leftist Patriotic Union party, Jaime Pardo Leal on October 12, 1987 in retaliation for guerrilla attacks on drug traffickers in the eastern plains area known as the "llanos orientales"..
-Rodriguez Gacha starts the 1989 (year of horror in Colombia) massacring 12 judicial officials to allegedly remove them the judicial files.
-Pablo Escobar and Rodríguez contracted trained hitmen by Jair Klein for the slaying of popular presidential candidate Luis Carlos Galán on August 18, 1989, who was considered likely to be elected Colombia's next president.
-After the murder of Galán, "El Mexicano" had begun to have a less active role in the terrorist attacks of the Medellin cartel.
+El Mexicano was later charged in Colombia and the United States for his involvement in a number of killings, including the assassination of the president of the leftist Patriotic Union party, Jaime Pardo Leal on October 12, 1987, in retaliation for guerrilla attacks on drug traffickers in the eastern plains area known as the "llanos orientales".
+Rodriguez Gacha started 1989 (year of horror in Colombia) massacring 12 judicial officials to allegedly remove them the judicial files.
+Pablo Escobar and Rodríguez contracted hitmen trained by Yair Klein for the slaying of popular presidential candidate Luis Carlos Galán on August 18, 1989, who was considered likely to be elected Colombia's next president.
+After the murder of Galán, Rodriguez Gacha begun to have a less active role in the terrorist attacks of the Medellin cartel.